vectordotdev/vector/website/content/en/docs/setup/installation/operating-systems/debian.md

 weight: 3
 ---

 [Debian], also known as Debian GNU/Linux, is a Linux distribution composed of free and open-source software, developed by the community-supported Debian Project.
-This page will cover installing and managing Vector on the Debian operating system.
+This page covers installing and managing Vector on the Debian operating system.

 ## Supported installers